How to create an MLA book citation

 Bronte, Emily.
 Wuthering Heights.
 1847.
 Revised ed., Penguin Classics 2002.

 Some books are published in multiple volumes, where each volume has the same title but a different number to identify it.
-When citing a single volume of a multivolume work, include the volume number in the Works Cited list.
+When citing a single volume of a multivolume work, include the volume number in the Works Cited entry.

 Rampersad, Arnold.
 The Life of Langston Hughes.
 2nd ed., vol. 2, Oxford University Press, 2002.